Laturas/gladiator/README.md

 - Binary not (~)
 - Negation / negatives

 It does this while allocating no stack space.
-Although the code is not optimal and often requires extra mov instructions.
+Although the code is not optimal and often requires extra mov instructions with subtraction.

 Additional things the compiler supports:
 - One line comments with //
 - Parser error reporting with line and column numbers (though this is only currently supported with function headers)
+- Having two logical nots, binary nots, or negatives cancels both of them out. return ~~1; creates equivalent asm to return 1;